 - 1. Two parking spaces per unit are required for family projects. - 2.
 Elderly projects require a minimum of one parking space per unit. - 3.
-If local guidelines require less parking, the number of parking spaces required by the Agency may be reduced to meet those standards upon receiving Agency approval. - 4.
+If local guidelines require less parking, the number of parking spaces required by the Agency may be reduced to meet those standards upon receiving Agency approval prior to the preliminary application deadline.
+If the local parking requirements are not known until zoning approval, the Applicant must seek Agency approval prior to the full application deadline. - 4.
 There must be at least one handicap parking space for each designated fully accessible apartment unit and must be the nearest available parking space to the unit. - 5.
 Handicap ramps may not protrude into parking lot.
 Handicap parking spaces and access isles may not exceed 2% slope in any direction.